oracle-devrel/terraform-oci-cloudbricks-redis/README.md

 ## Introduction
 The following brick contains the logic to provision a Redis database caluster in a highly available architecture.
 This is compromised of a master server and any number of replicas.

+This brick is only supported on Oracle Linux for the time being.

 ## Reference Architecture
 The following is the reference architecture associated to this brick